Dripdrop12/ipardalis/content/faq.md

 Panther Chameleons usually cost between $200 and $500 with the exceptional specimen costing $500-$800.
 The factors which impact their price are health, lineage, current color profile, size for their age and the market demand for specific traits, such as a yellow body (my favorite).
 Females usually cost about $100 less than males because they don't live as long or display the same bright colors.

-# Panther Chameleon care information
+# Panther Chameleon care resources

 - [Chameleon Academy](https://chameleonacademy.com/)
   - The most comprehensive guide to chameleon husbandry on the web